hn374/Developer-Notes/DesignPatterns/DesignPatternsExplained.md

 In general, you should identify which patterns to consider by matching them with the characteristics and behaviors in the problem domain.

 ## Chapter 11: The Abstract Factory Pattern

+The intent of the Abstract Factory Pattern is to provide an interface for creating families of related or dependent objects without specifying their concrete classes.

+Often a switch statement indicates the need for polymorphic behavior or the presence of misplaced responsibilities.

+The client object just knows who to ask for the objects it needs and how to use them.

+The Abstract Factory Class specifies which objects can be instantiated by defining a method for each of these different types objects.
+Typically, an Abstract Factory object will have a method for each type of object that must be instantiated.

+The concrete factories specify which objects are to be instantiated.

+This pattern isolates the rules of which objects to use from the logic of how to use these objects.

+## Chapter 12: How Do Experts Design?

+Start by looking at the problem in its simplest terms and then adding additional features, making the design more complex as we go because we are adding more information.

+## Chapter 13